Netflix/ndbench/README.md

 1. Build ndbench
 2. Set up Auto-Scale Group (ASG) and spin up instances
 3. Deploy `ndbench-web.war` in your container

+#### Deploy to Cloud Foundry

+1. Update NdBenchGuiceModule.java to use the CfClusterDiscovery.java class and comment the LocalClusterDiscovery.
+1. Build and upload ndBench war to Cloud Foundry using `cf push`

 ## Run
 	    ./gradlew appRun